 Some of the themes that mom and dad have perfected over the years in their practical budget-mindedness when it comes to food and cooking are:

-6 Make your meal go farther with potatoes, rice, pasta, or tortillas.
+Make your meal go farther with starches like potatoes, rice, pasta, or tortillas.

 Those are just a few of the ideas I’ve observed from my parents.
 Personally my favorite budget meal is a peanut butter sandwich.
 Do you have a favorite tasty and nutritious “budget” menu?
 If so, please let us know about it in the comments.
-(By the way, I’ve added a new category of Budget Recipes to the site.)
+(By the way, check out the Budget Recipes category on the site!)